Category Archives: Training

 4. Break the pattern.
 A fear response can become habitual, cued by a physical progression.
 Fear not letting up?
 Change the way you get into something if possible.
 When we changed the transition into the move, my fear habit didn’t get it’s usual cues and was lessened considerably.

 5. De-sensitize with time and repetition.
 Once you’ve started revisiting those micro-movements, stay with each one until something in you “leans into it” – really wants to go forward.
 Don’t give yourself a weird, arbitrary time table – don’t rush.
 Fear is not rational, and you can’t think it away (I’ve tried).
 The fear part of your brain and the rational part of your brain don’t really talk.
-(Thank you, Miss Alice!)
 Let time and repetition soothe the scared part, and use the rational bits of your brain to cheer you on.

 6. Trust your coach (maybe).
 Truth?
 I have a HORRIBLE time doing this.
 It is so foreign to me to trust someone else with my safety – even someone who, time and time again, has saved my butt from Certain Doom.
 Trust is built slowly (and destroyed quickly, but that’s another post).
 If you believe, after careful thought and observation, that a teacher is worthy of your trust, go for it.
 The more you can trust them, the more they can help you – the more you can give up and give over.
 Feel the fear, and do it anyway.